SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 demand for their otherwise worthless I.O.U's.
 The naïve naturalists, anarchists, Austrian Schoolers, and neoclassicals do not want to grapple with this problem, they try to wish it away like the tooth fairy.
 But it is the only major problem a wannabe currency issuer faces.
+Warren Mosler wrote about how this fundamental problem is solved in
+[the 7DIF](https://www.moslereconomics.com/wp-content/powerpoints/7DIF.pdf),
-Warren Mosler wrote about how  fundamental problem is solved in [the 7DIF](https://www.moslereconomics.com/wp-content/powerpoints/7DIF.pdf), first using the case of a family: the parents issue their I.O.U and the children redeem it for extra playtime (or whatever) and
+first using the case of a family: the parents issue their I.O.U and the children redeem it for extra playtime (or whatever) and